 The Boston Tea Party Ships and Museum explores the event that helped to start the American Revolution.
 Explore, learn and discover the history of the Sons of Liberty and this important piece in American history.

 Discover the Latest Art Trends

 The Institute of Contemporary Art in Boston displays the latest visual and performing arts in a building that’s as contemporary as the exhibits itself.
-Overlooking the Boston Harbor, this is one unique space you won’t want to miss.

 Boston locals are raving about all the restaurants popping up on the Waterfront and they’re right to be so excited!
 Fans of Mexican food will love Temazcal while those with a craving for Italian food should check out Nebo.
 Other fan favorites include the Mediterranean centric Chickadee and the City Tap-Boston.
 Looking for classic New England fare?
 Make sure to check out The Union Oyster House, The Barking Crab, or the No Name Restaurant to experience the quintessential lobster roll and clam chowder.

 Pick Up Some Handcrafted Works of Art

 Nearly 300 artists of all kinds live and work in studios in the Fort Point section of the South Boston Waterfront.
 The Society of Arts and Crafts and the Fort Point Arts Community Gallery are great places to look for local Boston artwork.